strvcom/ios-version-icon/README.md

     <img src="https://i.ibb.co/4Zgprnc/AppIcon.png" width="180" max-width="180" alt="Marathon" />
 </p>

 A simple tool that prepares app icon overlays.
-Overlays can include the ribbon with app version (Dev, Staging, Production, MVP...) and/or version number.
+Overlays can include the ribbon with app version (_Dev_, _Staging_, _Production_, _MVP_...) and/or version number.
 The icon overlays can be customized many ways.
 You can also use your own graphic resources.
 The VersionIcon tool is distributed in binary form, so it is independent on your project setup.

 - [Requirements](#requirements)
 - [Installation](#installation)